bytecodealliance/wasmtime/crates/lightbeam/README.md

 ## Quality of output

-Already - with a very small number of relatively simple optimisation rules - Lightbeam produces surprisingly high-quality output considering how restricted it is.
+Already - with a very small number of relatively simple optimizations rules - Lightbeam produces surprisingly high-quality output considering how restricted it is.
 It even produces better code than Cranelift, Firefox or both for some workloads.
 Here's a very simple example, this recursive fibonacci function in Rust:

 ```rust
 fn fib(n: i32) -> i32 {